 Bald Eagle

 Haliaeetus leucocephalus

 Size: 31-37" (79-94 cm); up to 71⁄2' wingspan

-Male: White head and tail contrast sharply with the dark-brown-to-black body and wings.
+Male: White head and tail contrast sharply with the

+dark-brown to black body and wings.
 Large,

 curved yellow bill and yellow feet.

-Female: same as male but larger Juvenile: dark brown with white speckles and spots on the body and wings; gray bill Nest: massive platform, usually in a tree; female and male build; 1 brood per year Eggs: 2-3; off-white without markings Incubation: 34-36 days; female and male incubate Fledging: 75-90 days; female and male feed the young Migration: partial migrator, to southeastern states; winters along the Mississippi and Missouri rivers Food: fish, carrion, birds (mainly ducks) Compare: The Turkey Vulture (p.
-43) lacks the white head and white tail of adult Bald Eagle.
-Turkey Vulture has two-toned wings and flies with its wings in a V shape, unlike the straight-out wing position of the Eagle.
+Female: same as male but larger Juvenile: dark brown with white speckles and spots on the body and wings; gray bill Nest: massive platform, usually in a tree; female and male build; 1 brood per year Eggs: 2-3; off-white without markings Incubation: 34-36 days; female and male incubate Fledging: 75-90 days; female and male feed the young Migration: non-migrator to partial in New York; moves around in winter Food: fish, carrion, birds (mainly ducks) Compare: The Turkey Vulture (p.
+43) is smaller, has twotoned wings and holds them in a V shape in flight.
+The Eagle holds its wings straight out.
 Stan's Notes: Nearly became extinct due to DDT poisoning and illegal killing.
+Now making a comeback in North America.
 Returns to the same nest each year, adding more sticks and enlarging it to huge proportions, at times up to 1,000 pounds (450 kg).
 In their midair mating ritual, one eagle flips upside down and locks talons with another.
 Both tumble, then break apart to continue flight.
 Not uncommon for juveniles to perform this mating ritual even though they have not reached breeding age.
 Long-term pair bond but will switch mates when not successful at reproducing.
 Juveniles attain the white head and tail at 4-5 years of age.

+Indigo Bunting

-Indigo Bunting Passerina cyanea
+Passerina cyanea

 SUMMER

 Size: 51⁄2" (14 cm)

 Male: Vibrant-blue finch-like bird.
 Dark markings

 scattered on wings and tail.